Lane Following Control with Sensor Fusion and Lane Detection

 Opening this model also runs the

-helperLFSetUp script, which initializes the data used by the model by loading constants needed by the Simulink model, such as the vehicle model parameters, controller design parameters, road scenario, and surrounding cars.
+helperLFSetUp script, which initializes the data used by the model by running the scenario function and loading constants needed by the Simulink model, such as the vehicle model parameters, controller design parameters, road scenario, and surrounding cars.

-Plot the road and the path that the ego vehicle will follow using:
+Plot the road and the path that the ego vehicle will follow.

-To plot the results of the simulation and depict the ego vehicle surroundings and tracked objects, use the Bird's-Eye Scope.
+To plot the results of the simulation and depict the ego vehicle surroundings and tracked objects, use the Bird's-Eye Scope (Automated Driving Toolbox).
 The Bird's-Eye Scope is a model-level visualization tool that you can open from the Simulink toolstrip.
 On the Simulation tab, under Review Results, click Bird's-Eye Scope.
 After opening the scope, set up the signals by clicking Find Signals.